richardzhuang0412/dcagents-leaderboard-replit/README.md

 - Run the view creation SQL in Supabase SQL Editor (see Configuration step 2)
 - Verify: `SELECT * FROM leaderboard_results LIMIT 1;`

+### "cannot change name of view column" when updating view
+- This error occurs when trying to modify an existing view's column structure
+- **Solution**: The `create_leaderboard_view.sql` already includes `DROP VIEW IF EXISTS leaderboard_results CASCADE;`
+- Simply run the entire script - it will safely drop and recreate the view
+- All dependent views/functions will also be dropped (CASCADE option)

 ### "No results found" in leaderboard
 - Check if you have evaluation data: `SELECT COUNT(*) FROM sandbox_jobs WHERE metrics IS NOT NULL;`
 - Verify jobs have `accuracy` in metrics: `SELECT metrics FROM sandbox_jobs WHERE metrics IS NOT NULL LIMIT 1;`